 Structure your content — build 40-60-word paragraphs, use lists, add clear headers, place links to trusted sources, etc.

-Additionally, you can optimize images — make them relevant to your topic, smaller than 600px, and compressed.
+Additionally, you can optimise images — make them relevant to your topic, smaller than 600px, and compressed.

-To sum it up, if you want to achieve more featured snippets, you should analyze potential placements and create well-structured answer content.
+To sum it up, if you want to achieve more featured snippets, you should analyse potential placements and create well-structured answer content.

 SEO will always be changing, and certain factors will soon outweigh the things that you have spent lots of time on before.
 Keeping your SEO up to date with the latest trends can massively affect how visible your website is and how many visitors you get to your site.

 In 2019, there are a lot of things that are changing with SEO and so if you aren’t able to stay on top of these updates and changes then make sure to get the help of a professional SEO agency.
 They’ll be able to